 Additional Class of Disproportionate Share Payments to Qualifying Teaching Hospitals

-The Department of Human Services (Department) is providing final notice of its funding allocation for Fiscal Year (FY) 2017-2018 disproportionate share hospital payments to qualifying teaching hospitals that provide psychiatric services to Medical Assistance (MA) beneficiaries.
-These payments are intended to help offset medical education costs of psychiatrists which are incurred by hospitals providing assistance to MA beneficiaries and uninsured persons.
-The Department is not otherwise changing the qualifying criteria or payment methodology for these payments.
+The Department of Public Welfare (Department) is announcing its intent to allocate funding for Fiscal Year (FY) 2014-2015 disproportionate share hospital (DSH) payments to qualifying teaching hospitals that provide psychiatric services to Medical Assistance (MA) beneficiaries.
+The Department intends for this funding to be used to help offset medical education costs of psychiatrists which are incurred by hospitals providing psychiatric care to MA beneficiaries and the uninsured.
+There is no change in the qualifying criteria or payment methodology for this payment from FY 2013-2014.